Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

-A setup similar to the one described in~\cite{Sagi2012} is used to generate the anomalous dynamics.
-By using a Raman velocity selection-based method for tomographically imaging the phase-space density distribution function, the authors are able to directly measure the position-momentum correlations.
 Fig.~\ref{fig:fig9} (top panel) shows the dynamics of these correlations as an atomic cloud evolves in lattices of different $\widetilde{U}_0$.
 The initial buildup of the correlation is evident for all lattice depths considered, as well as its following decay.
 The $\widetilde{U}_0=0$ data set is expected (and shown) to be ballistic.
-Of the two right panels, which are examples of experimental reconstructions of the phase space density distributions, the upper panel reveals a high correlation corresponding to ballistic expansion while the lower one shows the destruction of the correlation by the diffusive dynamics.

-The various aspects discussed in this section can be summarized in the form of a ``phase diagram".
-Fig.~\ref{fig:fig10} presents the dependence of the momentum (Eq.~\ref{eqppp}) and spatial dynamics (Eq.~\ref{eq:xMSD}) on the lattice depth parameter $\widetilde{U}_0$, defined in Eq.~\ref{eq:defU0}, as well as changes in the statistical properties of momentum zero-crossing times and jump lengths (Eq.~\ref{eqZoller}) and even position-momentum correlation (Eq.~\ref{eq:scaling}).
+{\bf In summary,} The various aspects discussed in this section can be summarized in the form of a ``phase diagram".
+Fig.~\ref{fig:fig10} presents the dependence of the momentum (Eq.~\ref{eqppp}) and spatial dynamics (Eq.~\ref{eq:xMSD}) on the lattice depth parameter $\widetilde{U}_0$, defined in Eq.~\ref{eq:defU0}, as well as changes in the statistical properties of momentum zero-crossing times and jump distances (Eq.~\ref{eqZoller}) and even position-momentum correlation (Eq.~\ref{eq:scaling}).
 All of these display sharp transitions between various regimes as $\widetilde{U}_0$ is scanned.